The Mystery of Cornelius the Centurion Part 1

 Acts 10:1, KJV

-At the time of our story, Cornelius and the Italian Band are stationed in the town of Caesarea northwest of Jerusalem.
+At the time of our story, Cornelius and the Italian Band were stationed in the town of Caesarea which was located northwest of Jerusalem.
 Caesarea was built on the Mediterranean coast by Herod the Great on the site of Strato's Tower, between the towns of Joppa and Dora.
-It had an excellent harbor and was given the name of Caesarea in honour of Caesar Augustus who ruled the Roman Empire at that time.
-Caesarea was also the residence of the Roman procurators, or governors, of Palestine such as Felix and Festus.
-The majority of its inhabitants were Greeks:
+It had an excellent harbor, and was given the name of Caesarea in honour of Caesar Augustus who ruled the Roman Empire at that time.
+Caesarea was also the normal residence of the Roman procurators -- or governors -- of Palestine, such as Felix and Festus.
+The majority of the inhabitants of Caesarea were Greeks.
+Consider the following verses which confirm these various points:

 "And he called unto him two centurions, saying, Make ready two hundred soldiers to go to Caesarea, and horsemen threescore and ten, and spearmen two hundred, at the third hour of the night; And provide them beasts, that they may set Paul on, and bring him safe unto Felix the governor."